 Why is Competition for Losers? …We always think competitions are for winners but today we will understand why is it the most myopic mindset that we are conditioned to believe!
 Know more about such counterintuitive takeaways from Peter Thiel!
 After reading Peter Thiel’s book Zero to One, I have discovered 3 counterintuitive ways to think about starting a business and building a better future.

 Counterintuitive Idea 1 – Bet on a Contrarian Truth

 This book talks much about questioning the convention and urging the readers to “Think Out of the Box”.
-Well, I am a HR by profession so it’s my forte to warm up before delving into any engagement program.
-Here’s one questions for you for starters, try to answer the following question
+Well, I am an HR by profession so it’s my forte to warm up before delving into any engagement program.
+Here are one questions for you for starters, try to answer the following question

 “What important truth do very few people agree with you on?” …it can be anything…

 Ok…let’s get into the grove!
 Steve Jobs knew the truth about how we would use a smartphone in the future.
 I mean back then coming up with such an idea was more alienating than the COVID virus.
 Jokes apart, Jobs knew that we didn’t need or want a physical keyboard but almost everyone at that time disagreed with him.
 Furthermore, businesses like Uber and Airbnb bet on the contrarian truth that you and I would be willing to get in a stranger’s car or stay in a stranger’s house.
 Hey, there is more…I can’t leave this blog without mentioning Netflix, which by the way bets on the contrarian truth that most of us love to binge-watch movies and series.
 Essentially, the best answers to the contrarian question reveal a truth about how people will act in the future in ways they are either unwilling to admit right now or are just unaware of!